StephenOTT/forms-manager/README.md

 1. add expression handler to build custom dynmaic permissions for shiro wildcard https://stackoverflow.com/questions/2286648/named-placeholders-in-string-formatting

 1. InjectAware needs to be added to all Tasks.
 The inherit does not work apply to the inject.. it would only inject on the extended properties
+1. Fields that are `@Inject` should try and always make them public because that way it does not require reflection.

+1. ExecutorService in MN has overlap interfaces with Hazelcast: as a result when you create a bean for IExecutorService it will trigger Bean Event triggers for ExecutorService and cause the app to fail.

 1. There are 4 Serializers:
    1. jackson used internally by Camunda